AlexanderHoff1996/PyBackup/README.md

 ### Arguments

 1. Path to the PyBackup.py file.
-2. Path to the directory you want to backup (can have subdirectories)
+2. Path to the directory you want to backup (can have subdirectories).
 3. Where to backup to.
 4. Which mode to use.
 Default is 1 (Copy).